rajavelcp/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi, I am Rajavel, a Network Architect.
-I am Currently working at Tata Communications, India.
+I am currently working at Tata Communications, India.

 I have over 13 years of experience in designing, deploying, and maintaining network infrastructure for various Professional services companies and Telecom Service Providers.
-My areas of expertise are Enterprise Network Design, Cloud Networking and SD-WAN Implementations.
+My areas of expertise are Enterprise Network Design, Cloud Networking & SD-WAN design and deployments.

 Thank you, for stopping by.